EdNawrocki/CS163-Projects-2024Fall/_posts/2024-12-13-team32-facial-recognition.md

 ## Experiment
 ### Settings and Methodology
-The authors conducted a case study to demonstrate the application of error-minimizing noise on personal face images, addressing scenario where individuals seek to prevent their facial data from being exploited by FR or verification systems.
+Huang et al. conducted a case study to demonstrate the application of error-minimizing noise on personal face images, addressing scenario where individuals seek to prevent their facial data from being exploited by FR or verification systems.
 This involves the defender applying error-minimizing noise to their own face images before sharing them on online social media platforms.
 These altered, or unlearnable, images are subsequently collected by FR systems to train DNNs.
 The primary objective is to ensure that DNNs trained on these unlearnable images perform poorly when attempting to recognize the defender’s clean face images captured elsewhere, thereby safeguarding the individual’s privacy.

 The experiments are conducted under two distinct settings: partially unlearnable and fully unlearnable.
 In the partially unlearnable setting, a small subset of identities within the training dataset is made unlearnable.
 Specifically, 50 identities from the WebFace dataset are selected and augmented with error-minimizing noise using a smaller CelebA-100 subset.